mage-one-com/qps/README.md

 ## Clean cache/run install scripts

 After cleaning the cache, the install scripts should run automatically to create the table for the rules.
+In order to see the rules page and configuration, logout and login again.

+# Usage

+You can find the list of downloaded rules in `System > Tools > Mage One QPS Rules`

 ## Username + key
 To use the QPS you need to [add your username and key in the configuration](https://my.mage-one.com/qps):